CptCartoon/Kanban-FullstackApp/README.md

 ## WARNING

 Frontend was refactored to work with new Backend built in ASP.NET Core 8.
-[You can chek it here](https://github.com/CptCartoon/Kanban-FullstackApp-Backend-ASP.NET-Core-API).
+[You can check it here](https://github.com/CptCartoon/Kanban-FullstackApp-Backend-ASP.NET-Core-API).
 Java Spring Backend in this repository is deprecated and need to be refactored.

 ### Links